Hlučín: Geography

 Hlučín is located about 6 km north of Ostrava and 20 km east of Opava.
-The northern part of the municipal territory lies in the Opava Hilly Land within the Silesian Lowlands.
-The southern part extends into the eastern tip of the Nízký Jeseník range.
+The northern part of the municipal territory lies in the Opava Hilly Land within the Silesian Lowlands and the southern part extends into the eastern tip of the Nízký Jeseník range.

-Hlučínské Lake is an artificial lake on the outskirts of the town.
+Hlučínské jezero is an artificial lake on the outskirts of the town.
 The Opava River forms the southeastern municipal border.